aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/structures.md

 #### Terminal Type ID

-A 2 byte value that is used to identify what type callers MUST interpret [Terminal Value](#terminal-value) as.
+A Terminal Type ID MUST be a 2 byte value that is used to identify how callers interpret [Terminal Value](#terminal-value).

 If [Terminal Value](#terminal-value) is to be interpreted as raw bytes, the Terminal Type ID MUST be 0xFFFF.
 Any other value prefixed by 0xFF is reserved and MUST NOT be used.

-It is the responsiblity of the caller to define and maintain a mapping of Terminal Type IDs (including 0xFFFF) to specific types and how those types should be serialized and deserialized.
+It is the responsibility of the caller to define and maintain a mapping of Terminal Type IDs (including 0xFFFF) to specific types and how those types should be serialized and deserialized.

 #### Terminal Value